PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndPrimer.rst

                                                      'amplitude', my_wave_mech])

 This facility not only makes PsyNeuLink flexible, but can be used to extend it in powerful ways.
-For example, as mentioned under `BasicsAndSampler_Learning`, functions from other environments that implement complex learning models can be assigned as the `function <Mechanism_Base.function>` of a Mechanism, and in that way integrated into a PsyNeuLink model.
+For example, as mentioned under `BasicsAndPrimer_Learning`, functions from other environments that implement complex learning models can be assigned as the `function <Mechanism_Base.function>` of a Mechanism, and in that way integrated into a PsyNeuLink model.